dotMavriQ/teal-test/README.md

 1. Export your Goodreads library as CSV
 2. Convert to JSON format
 3. Use the Import Books page to upload the JSON file

+### Default Login

+After installation, you can log in with:
+- Email: dotmavriq@dotmavriq.life
+- Password: TEALAdmin@2025#Secure

 ## License